TannerPerrien/meethue.co/_guides/bloom-vs-iris.md

 The "[Living Colors][living-colors]" labeled lights **do not** integrate with the Hue ecosystem and are operated independently with a battery powered remote (included) rather than your phone.

-<strong>Heads Up!</strong> You may find that some product listings do not have the "Friends of Hue" designation, so double check the details of the item you are purchasing to ensure you receive the light you are expecting!
+<strong>Heads Up!</strong> Some product listings do not have the "Friends of Hue" designation.
+This does not mean it is a standalone fixture.
+The product description should say one way or the other if it integrates with other Hue Lights.
 {: .alert .alert-info}

 <div class="row">